Explore Jobs

 Nov.
 14, 2022

 Research Summary.
-Using a combination of public government and company data as well as data gathered from thousands of job postings, the Zippia data team has created average salary estimates for jobs across the US.
-Using that data set, the team has identified the types of owner/operators that are the highest paid based on their average annual salaries.
+Using a combination of public government and company data, along with insights from thousands of job postings, the Zippia data team has generated average salary estimates for various jobs across the US.
+Based on this data set, the team has identified the highest-paid types of owner/operators based on their average annual salaries.

 Here is a summary of our findings for the highest-paying types of owner/operators: